Otto Bütschli

 He was the first scientist to recognize the structures now known as chromosomes.

 Life

-Bütschli was born Frankfurt am Main.
+Bütschli was born in Frankfurt am Main.
 He studied mineralogy, chemistry, and paleontology in Karlsruhe and became assistant of Karl Alfred von Zittel (geology and paleontology).
 He moved to Heidelberg in 1866 and worked with Robert Bunsen (chemistry).
 He received his PhD from the University of Heidelberg in 1868, after passing examinations in geology, paleontology, and zoology.
 He joined Rudolf Leuckart at the University of Leipzig in 1869.
 After leaving his studies to serve as an officer in the Franco-Prussian War (1870–1871), Bütschli worked in his private laboratory and then for two years (1873–1874) with Karl Möbius at the University of Kiel.
 After that, he worked privately.
 In 1876, he made Habilitation.
 He became professor at the University of Heidelberg, as successor of Alexander Pagenstecher, in 1878.
 He held this position for over 40 years.